JuliaWeb/WebSockets.jl/README.md

 - Since 'read' is a blocking function, you can easily end up reading indefinitely from both sides.

 ## Server side example
+(Work in progress, see /examples.)
 As a first example, we can create a WebSockets echo server.
 We use named function arguments for more readable stacktraces while debugging.

 ```julia
 using HttpServer